Skip to main content

 The brain is a highly dynamic organ, constantly adapting and reorganizing its connections, a process known as neuroplasticity.
 Hormones play a considerable part in supporting this adaptability.
 For example, estrogen has been shown to influence the growth of new neuronal connections and the formation of synapses, the junctions where neurons communicate.
 This direct impact on brain architecture highlights its importance for sustained cognitive vitality.

-A decline in can lead to a less efficient neural landscape, potentially contributing to the cognitive changes experienced by individuals.
+A decline in hormonal support can lead to a less efficient neural landscape, potentially contributing to the cognitive changes experienced by individuals.
 This reflects genuine biological shifts within the brain’s operational mechanisms.
 Recognizing this biological basis is the first step toward exploring strategies that can support and recalibrate these systems.

 Intermediate